DocsaidLab/DocClassifier/README.md

 - In the process of connecting the Backbone and Head, using `nn.Flatten` to capture all information and integrating it into the feature encoding layer with `nn.Linear` proves to be the most effective approach.
 However, the downside is that it requires a substantial amount of parameters — in scenarios where lightweight models are crucial, even an increase of 1MB in model size is considered significant.
 To address this, we experimented with two approaches.
 Firstly, we tried using `nn.GlobalAvgPool2d` to gather all information and then integrated it into the feature encoding layer with `nn.Linear`.
 Secondly, we applied `nn.Conv2d` to reduce the number of channels to a quarter of the original count, a step we refer to as **Squeeze**, followed by using `nn.Flatten` in combination with `nn.Linear` for integration into the feature encoding layer.
 Our experiments show that the **Squeeze** strategy is the right choice.
 This strategy not only effectively reduces the model size but also maintains its performance.

 - Introducing features from the CLIP model is an effective strategy that not only enhances the model's performance but also its generalization ability.
 The essence of this strategy is to use knowledge distillation from the CLIP model to incorporate its features into our model.
 This approach has proven to be highly effective, likely because the CLIP model possesses a vast repository of knowledge, enabling our model to learn more robust feature representations.

+- Adding a BatchNorm layer after LayerNorm is the key to achieving 90% accuracy.
+We believe this is because LayerNorm and BatchNorm complement each other.
+LayerNorm helps the model learn more stable features, while BatchNorm helps the model learn cross-sample feature representations.

 ---